6 Ways to Fix SSD Reports Wrong Size in Windows 11/10

 Other topics related to SSD:

-The operating system sometimes creates Hibernate files that may occupy a massive RAM and storage space in the C drive of the computer.
-It can be another common reason that leads the SSD to report the wrong size.
-Go through the following steps to delete hibernate file.
+The operating system sometimes creates Hibernate files that may occupy a massive RAM and storage space in the C drive of the computer, leading to incorrect SSD size reporting.
+To resolve this issue, follow these steps to delete the hibernate file.

 Step 1: Open the search box and type "Command prompt."